choria-io/website/docs/content/tasks/security/_index.md

 ## Authorization

-Any MCollective authorization plugin will be supported by the Tasks integration.
+Any Choria authorization plugin will be supported by the Tasks integration.
 Of course Choria configures only the Action Policy so the documentation will focus on that.

 The agent have a number of actions, you generally will give people access to all of these: